SysKitTeam/docs-spdockit/activation/consultant-license-faq.md

 Yes, the Consultant license allows you to document unlimited farms for the duration of the subscription term.

-__TERMS__
+#### TERMS
-Under the terms of a Consultant License, only one consultant is permitted to use the SPDocKit.
-A consultant is a specific individual designated to use the SPDocKit.
+Under the terms of a Consultant license, only one consultant is permitted to use SPDocKit.
+A consultant is a specific individual designated to use SPDocKit.
 A Consultant License may be used concurrently on different computers/servers/farms.
 The consultant may install unlimited numbers of copies of the software, for example on a desktop, laptop, servers or client servers/farms, provided that the specified consultant is the only individual that uses the SPDocKit.

 The Consultant license is sold as a yearly subscription and must be renewed upon expiration for continued use.